strangers-bd/strangers/beginners/easy/3.even-odd/README.md

 - Output
 	- If the input number is even then print this line:
-        - This is a even number
+        - This is an even number
 	- If the input number is odd then print this line:
-        - This is a odd number
+        - This is an odd number

 - Test Cases